alex0112/wiki-yggdrasil/README.md

 {:name=>"Ragnarök", :children=>[]}
 ```

-## FAQ

-### This is taking a long time.
-Is that normal?
-Yes.
-This is normal.
-Any Yggdrasil object created with a depth of three or higher will likely take a few minutes to scrape the necessary information.
+_Note: Any Yggdrasil object created with a depth of three or higher will likely take a few minutes to scrape the necessary information._

 ## Installation